ashmitbadhe/pddlgym/README_for_planning_agents.md

 Making the environment for Perestroika: env = pddlgym.make("PDDLEnvPerestroika-v0")

-Please make sure to run the demo file with the following arguments: domain_filepath, problem_filepath, safe_states_filepath, unsafeness_limit
+Please make sure to run the demo file with the following arguments: "domain_filepath", "problem_filepath", "safe_states_filepath"

+Example arguments for AUV domain Problem 1:

+"pddlgym/pddl/auv.pddl" "pddlgym/pddl/auv/problem1.pddl" "--safe_states_file" "pddlgym/pddl/auv/safe1.txt"

+domain_filpath and problem_filepath is required for all agents (APP, LIMIT, MCTS, and FOND), while the safe_states_filepath is only required for LIMIT agent.

 For agents that do not need safe_states file or unsafeness_limit, a dummy file for safe_states and a random integer for unsafeness_limit is sufficient.